gvwilson/thirdbit/fiction/maddy-roo/index.md

 Maddy had never seen the ocean, but she had read about it in Special Leaf's books.
 She knew that it was as deep as the tallest mountains were high, and that its bottom was darker than an overcast moonless night.
-Strange creatures lives there: fish whose mouths were half the size of their bodies, wriggling things like glowing ribbons and bots that looked like lobsters on stilts, all of them waiting patiently to consume whatever came to them from above.
+Strange creatures lived there: fish whose mouths were half the size of their bodies, wriggling things like glowing ribbons, and bots that looked like lobsters on stilts.
+All of them waited patiently to consume whatever came to them from above.

 As she slid down Dockety's detached arm, she wished her imagination would shut up.